 k-means baseline.
-A simple method for this task is to split each sixmonth period of articles into R equal-sized time slices, and then apply k-means clustering to each slice, using cosine similarity at the clustering metric.
+A simple method for this task is to split each six-month period of articles into R equal-size time slices, and then apply k-means clustering to each slice, using cosine similarity at the clustering metric.
 We can then select the most central article from each cluster to form the basis of a set of threads.
-The k articles chosen from time slice rare matched one-to-one with those from slice r - 1 by computing the pairing that maximizes the average cosine similarity of the pairs - that is, the coherence of the threads.
+The k articles chosen from time slice r are matched one-to-one with those from slice r - 1 by computing the pairing that maximizes the average cosine similarity of the pairs-that is, the coherence of the threads.
 Repeating this process for all r yields a set of k threads of length R, where no two threads will contain the same article.
 However, because clustering is performed independently for each time slice, it is likely that the threads will sometimes exhibit discontinuities when the articles chosen at successive time slices do not naturally align.

 DTM baseline.
-A natural extension, then, is the dynamic topic model (DTM) of Blei and Lafferty [11], which explicitly attempts to find topics that are smooth through time.
-We use publicly available code2 to fit DTMs with the number of topics set to k and with the data split into R equal time slices.
+A natural extension, then, is the dynamic topic model (DTM) of Blei and Lafferty (2006), which explicitly attempts to find topics that are smooth through time.
+We use publicly available $code^4$ to fit DTMs with the number of topics set to k and with the data split into R equal time slices.
 We set the hyperparameters to maximize the cosine similarity metric (see Section 6.6.4) on our development set.
 We then choose, for each topic at each time step, the document with the highest per-word probability of being generated by that topic.
 Documents from the same topic form a single thread.

-Figure 6.12 shows some of the threads sampled randomly from the k-SDPP for our development set, and Figure 6.13 shows the same for threads produced by the DTM baseline.
-An obvious distinction is that topic model threads always span nearly the entire time period, selecting one article per time slice as required by the form of the model, while the
+Figure 6.12 shows some of the threads sampled randomly from the k-SDPP for our development set, and Figure 6.13 shows the same for threads produced by the DTM

-2 http://code.google.com/p/princeton-statistical-learning/
+&lt;sup>4http://code.google.com/p/princeton-statistical-learning/